AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 ### Uses of custom functions {#uses-of-custom-function}

-Some of the adavantages of using custom functions in Adaptive Forms are:
+Advantages of using custom functions in Adaptive Forms are:

-* **Manipulation of data**: Custom functions manipulates and process data entered into the forms fields.
+* **Manipulation of data**: Custom functions manipulate and process data entered into the forms fields.
 * **Validation of data**: Custom functions enable you to perform custom checks on form inputs and provide specified error messages.
 * **Dynamic behavior**: Custom functions allow you to control the dynamic behavior of your forms based on specific conditions.
 For example, you can show/hide fields, modify field values, or adjust form logic dynamically.
 * **Integration**: You can use custom functions to integrate with external APIs or services.
 It helps in fetching data from external sources, sending data to external Rest endpoints, or performing custom actions based on external events.